| The

 confronted them with my knowledge of the Batonka culture, and

 how I came by this knowledge.
 Ill show them, the rascals.
+Now remember, I already explained how nothing much had changed

 in 13 years since I had been gone, and when I stepped off the